esaillar/emmanuelle-saillard/resume.md

 	- the university of Rennes in 2021
 	- the university of Perpignan in 2020
  - Member of the <a href="https://www.fondation-blaise-pascal.org" target="_blank"> Blaise Pascal Fondation</a>
+ - Member of the executive board of the Société informatique de France (<a href="https://www.societe-informatique-de-france.fr" target="_blank">SIF</a>)
  - Coordinator and member of the <a href="http://compilfr.ens-lyon.fr" target="_blank"> French Compilation group </a> (now CLAP)
  </td>
    </div>